CBI detains Russian national in JEE-Mains exam manipulation case | Education

 CBI detains Russian national in JEE-Mains exam manipulation case

-The CBI has detained a Russian national at Indira Gandhi International Airport in connection with its probe into alleged manipulation of JEE Mains examination last year, officials said Monday.The central agency had issued a Look Out Circular against the foreign national, suspected to be main hacker, for alleged manipulation of the prestigious examination, they said.
+The CBI on Monday detained a Russian national at Indira Gandhi International Airport here in connection with its probe into alleged manipulation of JEE Mains examination last year, officials said Monday.The central agency had issued a Look Out Circular against Mikhail Shargin, suspected to be main hacker, for alleged manipulation of the prestigious examination, they said.

 - Country: